-For 2021 entry, all studies are assessed online.
+For 2022 entry, all studies are initially assessed online.

 Candidates auditioning by video are considered for an entrance scholarship in the same way as a candidate auditioning in person.

 Other important information

 Your audition items must be uploaded by 29 October 2021, 4pm UK time, except for Composition (portfolio upload deadline is 1 October 2021), Musical Direction & Coaching (upload deadline is 1 November 2021), Orchestral Conducting (upload deadline 16 November 2021), Musical Theatre (upload deadline 25 November 2021), Choral Conducting (upload deadline is 6 January 2022), Répétiteur (upload deadline is 17 January 2022), and CPD (see CPD audition details on the relevant department page).